rmcelreath/cmdstan_map_rect_tutorial/README.md

 library(rstan)
 m0 <- read_stan_csv("output.csv")
 ```
-Now you can procede as usual to work with the samples.
+Now you can proceed as usual to work with the samples.

 ## Rewriting the Model to Enable Multithreading